Sustainability | Environment | Risk ManagementTCFD/TNFD

 TCFD

 Under the "TDK Environmental Vision 2035," TDK aims to "halve the CO2 emission intensity from a lifecycle perspective by 2035."
 Based on this vision, we have established the "TDK Environmental and Safety Activities 2025" as our fundamental environmental plan through 2025, setting activity items and target values and managing progress.
-Additionally, we obtained SBT (Science-Based Targets) certification in June 2024.
+We obtained SBT certification for our Near Term target in June 2024 and for our Net Zero target in February 2025.

 Medium- to Long-Term Targets